joannpav/TestChat.io/cypress/cypress/integration/readme.md

 ie: As a member of an org, I can add a scenario to a story
 ie: As an authenticated user, I can approve a scenario
-ie: An authenticated user can only navigate to their own org
-- Scenarios can be approved
+ie: An authenticated user can only navigate to their own org DONE - Scenarios can be approved
 - Scenarios can have comments
-- Scenarios can be deleted by the scenario creator
-- Scenarios cannot be edited.
-This is to protect the integrety since comments and approvals may not be relevant if the story scenario is changed
-- If there are no scenarios for a story, a message should be displayed
+DONE - Scenarios can be deleted by the scenario creator DONE - Scenarios cannot be edited.
+Protects integrity - approvals not relevant if scenario has changed DONE - If there are no scenarios for a story, a message should be displayed

 Comments
 ---
-- Anyone in an org can comment on a story
+DONE - Anyone in an org can comment on a story
-- Commenters can delete their own comment only
+DONE - Commenters can delete their own comment only

 Integrations